How Telfar's Tote Became The Most Important Bag Of 2020

 "I’m from London but I identify with Telfar culturally.
 Telfar understands Black people, especially Black women, and provides something we can be proud of that’s also on par with high end luxury brands that we often feel excluded from," Clarissa explains.

 As with the majority of the world, this year's Black Lives Matter movement has been a catalyst for change in the fashion industry, leading to a focus on inclusion and making amends for its past failures.
-In September, the British Fashion Council announced the formation of a committee dedicated to addressing diversity and later revealed a long-term partnership with @wearetheboldagency to recognise the Black British contribution to fashion.
-Amid the recent frenzy to be on the right side of history, Black women are still flocking to support Telfar, which has shown from the jump that inclusivity is not a trend.
+In September, the British Fashion Council announced the formation of a committee dedicated to addressing diversity and later revealed a long-term partnership with @wearetheboldagency to recognize the Black British contribution to fashion.

-This principle of inclusivity has worked in Telfar's favour, too: according to shopping platform Lyst, demand for the bag has spiked 270% and searches for the brand have increased by 61% in the last month.
+According to shopping platform Lyst, demand for the bag has spiked 270% and searches for the brand have increased by 61% in the last month.
 Democratic pricing isn’t all that's important to the brand though – accessibility is, too.
 As the bag’s popularity has increased, so have resellers looking to make a profit.
-Now a $24 billion industry, reselling has always plagued luxury fashion but this August Telfar resisted, creating a 24-hour security programme to ensure that customers could get their hands on the exact bag that they wanted with the ease of pre-ordering.
-In a statement introducing the daylong programme, Telfar said: "We are not about hype and scarcity.
+Now a $24 billion industry, reselling has always plagued luxury fashion but this August Telfar resisted, creating a 24-hour security program to ensure that customers could get their hands on the exact bag that they wanted with the ease of pre-ordering.
+In a statement introducing the daylong program, Telfar said: "We are not about hype and scarcity.
 We didn’t set out to make an impossible to get product," expressing that as a small, self-financed team, it takes time to produce quality products.

 Advertisement